cbaggers/cepl/README.md

 CEPL is a lispy and REPL friendly library for working with OpenGL.

-It's goal is to feel like lisp just always had support for GPU programming in the standard.
+Its goal is to feel like lisp just always had support for GPU programming in the standard.

 The usual approach to using it is to start it at the beginning of your lisp session and leave it open for the duration of your work.
 You can then treat the window it creates as just another output for your graphics, analogous to how `*standard-output*` is treated for text.